tuva-health/docs/docs/provider-panel-attribution.md

 ### Attribution model at a high level

 The attribution model CMS uses to attribute patients to providers is used in the context of primary care.
-First CMS only looks at a subset of providers it deems as “primary care.”
+First CMS only looks at a subset of providers it deems as "primary care."
 Then for a given patient, the attribution model looks at medical claims data for this subset of primary care providers and looks at which provider that patient has seen the most, with some weighting applied to give preference to more recently seen providers.
 Let’s walk through an example patient.